 Short-Term Scientific Missions (STSM)

-The second call for the first round of short-term study and research visits within EMPOWER-SE has just been launched.
+The third call for the first round of short-term study and research visits within EMPOWER-SE has just been launched.

 As you already know, Short-term Scientific Visits (STSM) are a unique networking tool developed by COST to support the development of original knowledge related to social enterprise in the case of EMPOWER-SE.
 This networking tool facilitates COST Action participants who are willing to go to an institution, organisation or research centre in another participating COST Country in order to foster collaboration and conduct empirical research.
 Such visits enable participants to learn new techniques, gain access to specific data and methodologies unavailable in their own institutions/organisations and enlarge their relational and social capital.